cnsegura/ignite2019/story1/story1.md

   ![](../images/launchVSCode.png)

+  ## Step 2 - Connect Azure to your VS Code environment

 - Once VS Code launches, you need to log into Azure by selecting the Azure charm as shown below

   ![](../images/azureCharm.png)